flameshot-org/flameshot-org.github.io/content/docs/advanced/commandline-options.md

 In Flameshot (version 11.0.0 or later) we now have the concept of "final actions".
 These are things you would like to do after you have done with annotating your screenshot.
 The final actions are:

 - `--path <path>`: Where the screenshot should be stored (can be path to the folder or the file)
-- `--clipboard`: Whether the screenshot should be copied to cliboard
+- `--clipboard`: Whether the screenshot should be copied to the clipboard
-- `--raw`: Sending the screeenshot to stdout
+- `--raw`: Send the screenshot to stdout
-- `--upload`: Uploading the screenshot
+- `--upload`: Upload the screenshot
-- `--pin`: Pinning the screenshot
+- `--pin`: Pin the screenshot
 - `--print-geometry`: Write the position and dimension of the screenshot to stdout

 The benefit of having the concept of Final Actions is that you can use more than one of them at the same time.
 For instance you can pin, copy to clipboard, save to a file, and get the geometry of the screenshot using this: